 Frequently Asked Questions

-What should I do BEFORE my image and graphics arrive?
+What should I do BEFORE my images and graphics arrive?

 Step One: Mission Plan

-Think about the location for you graphic.
+Think about the location for your graphic.
 Measure the area a few times.
-Next determine the surface texture.
-The images do not do well on certain textured walls.
+Remember, measure twice cut once?
+That’s important here.
+Next, determine the surface texture.
+The images do not do well on certain surfaces.
 They fall off into a little ball.
 Once the back sticky side touches itself it will NOT come apart.

 We recommend these surfaces to place your graphics on: